STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 He just made a dumbass mistake.

-All right, so after David, I am refutal being duly sworn deposed and stay as follows.
+I am refuted, being duly sworn, deposed, and state as follows.

-Remember, guys, what do I tell y'all all the time when you guys watch my show?
+Remember, guys, what do I tell you all the time when you guys watch my show?

-First paragraph is when you talk about your personal experience, okay?
+First paragraph is when you talk about your personal experience.

 What qualifies you to be the affian on this investigation?

-I'm a special agent homeland security investigation at HSI and have been so employed since 2013.
+I'm a special agent homeless investigation at HSI and have been so employed since 2013.

-I'm currently assigned to the human smuggling group in the HSI Miami office where I'm responsible for conducting investigations regarding violations of federal laws, particularly those laws found in Title 8, 18, 19, and title and 21 of the United States Code.
+I'm currently assigned to the human smuggling group in the HSI Miami office where I'm responsible for conducting investigations regarding violations of federal laws, particularly those laws found in Title VIII, 18, 19, and Title and 21 of the United States Code.

-You guys are probably wondering what is title eight, title eighteen, title nineteen, and title twenty one of the United States code.
+You guys are probably wondering, what is Title VIII, Title 18, Title 19, and Title 21 of the United States Code?

 Okay.